One-part vs Two-part Chemical Grouting for Sewer Repair

 Scorecard – Permeation vs Polyurethane Grout

 |Wet or Saturated Environments||Winner|

 |Lifting and Leveling||Winner|

 While on paper Two-Part Chemical Grout has more advantages than permeation grout, these advantages are still situational and to the preference of the owner/designer.
-The importance of these factors are only relatable to the needs of the project and to the value placed by the decision makers.
+The importance of these factors is only relatable to the needs of the project and to the value placed by the decision-makers.
 Polyurethane is still a relatively new product being used for sewer rehabilitation applications, but it offers promising results when the benefits are understood and when the right contractor is involved in the design and installation.
 Also to note, both permeation and polyurethane grout have a wide range of formulations and installation techniques that may overcome some of their weaknesses.

 Here at EagleLIFT, we offer chemical grouting services for areas with soil instability.
 Our chemical grouting process can stabilize base soils successfully, quickly and at an affordable price with little to zero interference with day-to-day activities at the impacted structure or job site. polyurethane injection services for areas with soil settlement problems.
 For more information on one-part vs. two-part chemical grouting and how we can tailor to your needs, contact the team at EagleLIFT today!